Across the Antarctic Circle

 Learn About the Small Ships on Your Itinerary

 The Greg Mortimer is a new, icebreaker polar expedition ship.
-Carrying an average of 132 guests, this small ship features a unique bow designed for efficiency.
+This small ship features a unique bow designed for efficiency.
 It features active programming with adventure gear for backcountry skiing, polar diving, snowshoeing, climbing and kayaking.

 Sylvia Earle offers a robust menu of adventure activities from kayaking and polar diving to mountaineering and camping.
 Cruise responsibly knowing this brand new icebreaker polar expedition ship was built with cutting edge nautical technology including one of the lowest polluting marine engines in the world.